sasha-korovkina/anything-to-excel/README.md

-# Financial PDF Pattern Recognition 📊🔍
+# Standardised PDF Extractor 📊🔍

 ## Overview
 Hey!
 This is my first open source project where you can extract text from PDF file segments.
 Here is how it works so far: